-How many Americans do we have to watch come from nothing and become successful and even wealthy.
+How many Americans do we have to watch come from nothing and become successful and even wealthy before we get it.

 How many people started out as janitors or flipping burgers and learned about the business world while working in it.

 Your first job is just that.
 It teaches you to follow instructions, come to work on time and take responsibility head on in your life.
 It teaches you how to live within a budget.
 It teaches you that you can do more and you can eventually move on to a better job.

 It’s about learning how to be a human.
 Your first job probably isn’t the one that you will have for ever, and you shouldn’t.
 That first job is usually a crappy job because you are young, have no skills and have little to offer an employer.
 My first job was mixing plaster in buckets and mixing sand and cement in a very heavy wheel barrow.